 Graduates cite the broadening aspects of their musical experiences at UMBC as one of the program’s great strengths.
 We provide opportunities for students to explore their musical potential in large and small ensembles, performing standard repertoire alongside contemporary and early historical music.
 Students often discover a new passion for a focus—composers may discover the joys of conducting, for example, or performers the joy of teaching.
 Mentorship by faculty active as professional musicians themselves provides students with the benefits of their experiences and their connections in the music world.

 UMBC Music also values international experiences for our students.
 The Department has established an exchange program with the Nicolini Conservatorio in Piacenza, Italy, where students can study for a semester, and UMBC has partnerships with many other schools as well.
-Eliza Triolo, a composition major and Linehan Artist Scholar, recently completed a spring semester at Newcastle University and now will return to complete a mater’s in creative arts.

 Professor and Chair, Department of Music